All Products

 1. A single consumer can subscribe to a maximum of 2,000 LiteTopics.
 You can submit a ticket to adjust this limit.

-2. The maximum consumption throughput for a single LiteTopic is 200 transactions per second (TPS).
+2. The maximum consumption TPS for a single LiteTopic is 200.

 3. To ensure service stability, a limit applies to the number of LiteTopics that can be created or subscribed to within a single instance.
-For specific quota details, see the following tables.
-You can submit a ticket to adjust the quotas.
+The specific quotas are listed in the following tables.
+You can submit a ticket to adjust these quotas.

-• Definition: The total number of active LiteTopics in a single instance.
+• Definition: The total number of LiteTopics that have been created and are currently active within a single instance.

-• Trigger and impact: When this limit is reached, if a client tries to send a message to a non-existent LiteTopic, which would trigger automatic creation, the system cannot create the LiteTopic and the message fails to send.
+• Trigger and impact: If this limit is reached and a client tries to send a message to a non-existent LiteTopic, which triggers automatic creation, the system cannot create the LiteTopic and returns a message sending failure.

 2. Number of LiteTopic subscriptions

-• Definition: The total number of valid subscription relationships established between all online consumer clients and LiteTopics within an instance.
-This value changes dynamically.
+• Definition: The sum of all valid subscription relationships established between all online consumer clients and LiteTopics within an instance.
+This is a dynamically changing value.

-• Impact: When this limit is reached, any attempt by a consumer client to subscribe to a new LiteTopic will fail, and a new subscription relationship cannot be established.
+• Impact: If this limit is reached, any attempt by a consumer client to subscribe to a new LiteTopic will fail, and no new subscription relationship can be established.

-• Special rule: Even if a LiteTopic is deleted from the system, an active subscription to it from a consumer client is still counted toward the total number of subscriptions until the consumer unsubscribes.
+• Special rule: Even if a LiteTopic has been deleted from the system, if a consumer client still maintains a subscription to it, that subscription relationship is still counted toward the total number of subscriptions until the consumer unsubscribes.

 Deployment architecture